The Churches of Britain and Ireland

 Lincoln on Wikipedia.

 All Saints on Brant Road, Bracebridge.
 Two additional views - 1, 2.
+SK 9682 6790.
 All © David Regan (2016).
+Link.
 Grade I listed.

-Bailgate Methodist Church (1879). © Steve Bulman (2009).
+Bailgate Methodist Church (1879).
+An older map labels it as Wesleyan.
+SK 9768 7208. © Steve Bulman (2009).
 Another view, © Jim Parker (2017).
 Link.

-The former Baptist Church on Mint Street is now an estate agent.
+The former Baptist Church on Mint Street is now an estate agents.
 A little further down the hill is this building, which may be the Sunday School, described by Pevsner as "Arts & Crafts version of latest Flanders Gothic".
 Both © Steve Bulman (2010).

 The Cathedral Church of the Blessed Virgin Mary.
 SK 9780 7181.
 From an old postcard in Steve Bulman's Collection.
 A modern view, © Dave Hitchborne.
 Another view, © Jim Parker.
 Interior view showing the nave, chancel screen and organ, from the nave. © Graeme Harvey.
 View of the nave from the clerestory; the impressive font; the Chapter House and two interior views, 1, 2, a sun-dial, and the famous Lincoln Imp, all © Steve Bulman (2009).
 The choir stalls, and a panoramic view of the nave, both © Alan Blacklock.
 A carved figure, from Christopher Skottowe's postcard collection.
 Link.
 Grade I listed.